davidisenberg/basic_python/src/sms/readme.txt

-		This could be better because it's easier for me to control and deploy new changes. is this much better than using life360 to track? i would say no... but it is a reasonable feature since life360 takes up so much battery?
+		This could be better because it's easier for me to control and deploy new changes. is this much better than using life360 to track? i would say no... but it is a reasonable feature since life360 takes up so much battery? should it save

-Phase 3
+	Expand out to others
+		In order to do this, you have to either
+			1) pay for a real twilio acount that can send to anyone
+			2) handle your own messaging app to do this the first steps would be:
+				1) create server that handles websockets message is: from

 	Log in and user info
 		Logging in with a user/password is incredibly painful for this audience.
 Could be a 'register device' thing instead.
 		So for a given device you can set up your info
 		It is going to be much better as an app since you'll  be able to select contacts

 		Just like whatsapp, all done with only phone number.
 Verify phone with pin code sent.
 But this is because it's an app.
 		When it's a website, you don't know who's accessing.

 		Clearly an app is necessary for this to really work well.
 In the meantime though, you can create a simple website to see if it's useful.
 Can do with cookies.

 	So flow is:
 	Check cookie, if not there, allow registration, else just have buttons. use flask session to control. set timedelta to infinite